datawaver/emre-airflow/apache-airflow/README.md

     - For MacOS you can use: [Orbstack](https://orbstack.dev/download) e.g. `brew install orbstack`
     - For Windows: [Install Docker from docker.com](https://docs.docker.com/get-docker/)
     - For Linux I think you know how to install Docker and Docker Compose ;)

+## Usage

+Check out the justfile for the available commands with 'just'.

 ## Development